D10S60948/react-native-crash-course/docs/App.NativeModule.md

 Open the terminal, go into the project directory and run `npm adduser` - then add your username details.

+In order to publish your code to npm you should verify your mail.
+Verification message should be waiting for you in your mail's inbox.
+Click on the "Verify email address" button.

 Lastly, type `npm publish` to publish your code.

 # Using Toast